elonlit/melchior/CONTRIBUTING.md

 We welcome all contributions, big or small.
 Here are some areas where you can potentially contribute:

-- Replacing the S4 module with S6 in the MambaVision Mixer block
 - Add ability to basecall from SLOW5 and POD5 formatted files
 - Extending Melchior to DNA base calling
 - Extending Melchior to 5mC and 5hmC methylation calling